-Fiber is an important part of your pet’s diet because it helps support healthy digestion.
-However, some ingredients (functional ingredients) that are high in fiber content can also provide bonus benefits when they are included as part of a complete and balanced diet.
+While it’s not considered a nutrient like vitamins and minerals, fiber is an important part of your dog’s diet because it helps support healthy digestion.
+However, some ingredients (functional ingredients) that are high in fiber content can also provide bonus benefits when they are included as part of a complete and balanced dog’s diet.

-There are two types of fiber — soluble and insoluble — in pet food ingredients.
-Soluble fiber, as the name suggests, is water soluble (absorbs water) and turns into a gel-like substance which slows down food digestion.
+There are two types of fiber — soluble fiber and insoluble fiber — in pet food ingredients.
+Soluble fiber, as the name suggests, is water soluble (absorbs water) and turns into a gel-like substance that slows down food digestion.
 Insoluble fiber does not absorb water, but it does help stimulate intestinal motility (food movement through the intestines).

-Good, balanced sources of soluble and insoluble fibers include beet pulp, tomato pomace, psyllium seed husk and pea fiber, among others.
+Good, balanced sources of soluble fiber and insoluble fiber include beet pulp, tomato pomace, psyllium seed husk, green beans and pea fiber, among others.
 Fermentable dietary fibers are also a type of prebiotic, as they promote the growth and activity of beneficial bacteria in the large intestine.

 Energy Source for Intestinal Cells